1979–80 Northern Rugby Football League season: Second Division

+Cups

 Challenge Cup

 The 1980 State Express Challenge Cup culminated in the first Hull Cup final derby, with a heavy entourage of supporters from the East and West of the city making the trip to London.
 Hull Kingston Rovers defeated Hull 10-5 at Wembley before a crowd of 95,000.

 This was Hull Kingston Rovers’ first, and to date, only Cup Final Win in six Final appearances.

 The Hull Kingston Rovers’ Prop, Brian Lockwood, won the Lance Todd Trophy.